 Miller played four seasons in St Louis before serving during WWI.
 In 1915, he .264 with 73 runs, 29 extra-base hits, 72 RBIs and a career best 27 steals in 150 games.
 During the 1916 season, he batted .238 in 143 games, with 47 runs, 30 extra-base hits, 46 RBIs and 18 steals, while seeing playing time at first base, second base and shortstop, plus brief time at third base in center field.
 He was considered to be one of the best utility players at this time.
 In 1917, Miller hit .248 in 148 games, with 61 runs, 26 extra-base hits, 45 RBIs and 14 stolen bases.
 His .615 OPS matched his mark from the previous season.
 Those were the deadball era years, so his OPS was nearly league average, falling 17 points short in 1916 and 18 points short in 1917.
 He enlisted in the Marines prior to the 1918 season and missed the entire year.
 He returned in 1919 for one more season with the Cardinals, hitting .231 in 101 games, with 38 runs, 15 extra-base hits and 24 RBIs, while seeing a majority of his playing time at first base.

 Miller got the nickname “Dots” as a small child due to his thick German accent.
 He would say “That’s mine” when he grabbed things, but the “That’s” came out as “Dots”.
 His teammates in Pittsburgh learned of the nickname during his first trip to Philadelphia as a player, when all of his friends and family showed up.
-There’s an old story of unknown origin that claims he got the nickname from Honus Wagner’s German accent, when he supposedly said told a reporter who asked about the whereabouts of Miller “Dots (that’s) Miller”.
+There’s an old story of unknown origin that claims he got the nickname from Honus Wagner’s German accent, when he supposedly said to a reporter who asked about the whereabouts of Miller “Dots (that’s) Miller”.
 There in no truth to that story, but it has been passed around for years as being true.
 Wagner wasn’t even with the team during Spring Training in 1909 when it supposedly happened.
 Miller’s first name was John, though he was often called “Jack” during his playing days.
 His nephew Jack Tighe managed the Detroit Tigers during the 1957-58 seasons, and he also played 11 years of minor league ball.

 Waite Hoyt, Hall of Fame pitcher for the Pirates from 1933 until 1937.
 Hoyt made the Hall of Fame on the strength of one of the teams he played with for most of his career, that being the New York Yankees from 1921-30, when he had a 157-98 record.
 Over the rest of his career, posting a ERA just slightly higher than his New York days, he had a career record of 80-84, including the 35-31 mark he compiled with the Pirates.
 His ERA during his five years in Pittsburgh stood at 3.08, forty points below his number with the Yankees.